KathrynMalchow/kmprojects.github.io/README.md

 ## Hello!
 Welcome to my GitHub page.
 Here are some of the projects I have completed or been a part of:

 [Can Precision Farming be Implemented Through an App?
 Evaluating Farmer Reviews of Agricultural Mobile Applications](https://github.com/KathrynMalchow/Thesis_Analysis)
-<br /> Master's Thesis using Textual Analysis
+<br /> Master's Thesis using Textual Analysis.

 [Did Withdrawing from Federal Unemployment Benifits Increase Employment?](https://github.com/KathrynMalchow/Federal_Pandemic_Benefits)
 <br /> A difference in differences evaluation using U.S. unemployment rates during the Covid-19 pandemic and Corona Net data.
 HTML page is linked in the repo README